kmbarragan/Clim680_FinalProject/Outline.md

   - The [PNA Index](https://www.cpc.ncep.noaa.gov/products/precip/CWlink/pna/norm.pna.monthly.b5001.current.ascii.table) is a monthly index, provided by NOAA/ESRL/PSL.
 It is located in /home/pdirmeye/classes/clim680_2022/CLIM_INDICES/ or on the NOAA Climate Prediciton Center Website.
 ----
 ## Proposed Analysis
+I plan to use the data sets above to conduct the following analysis:

+Calculate annual monthly mean, climatology and anomalies of 500hPa, and 2 meter surface temperature Calculate composites of 500hPa based on PNA phases Calculate the mean difference between composites of positive and negative phases of the PNA index with significance Calculate and compare composites with the PNA index along with an 'enhanced' PNA index Calculate the correlation map of 2 meter surface temperature and 500hPa anomalies

 ---
 ## Function
 ---
 ## Conda Environment
+The environment.yml file is provided to show the environment used to run all the codes.